MIC-DKFZ/TractSeg/resources/Tutorial.md

 produce good results for most datasets.

 In your folder you should have the following files: `Diffusion.nii.gz`, `Diffusion.bvals`, `Diffusion.bvecs`.
 They should rigidly be aligned to
 MNI space (and have isotropic spacing).
-You can either do so [manually](https://github.com/MIC-DKFZ/TractSeg#aligning-image-to-mni-space) or have TractSeg do it by adding the option `--preprocess`.
+See [here](https://github.com/MIC-DKFZ/TractSeg#aligning-image-to-mni-space) for how to do this.
 ```
 TractSeg -i Diffusion.nii.gz -o tractseg_output --raw_diffusion_input
 ```